-In addition to the above, it is useful to select a Chair who has ‘soft’ skills in trust building, consensus building and conflict management.
+In addition to the above, it is useful to select a Chair who has ‘soft’ skills in building trust, creating consensus and managing conflicts.
 She or he should have the convening power and ability to mobilise engagement and action across sectors.

-Nominated MAC members and alternates from government institutions could benefit through the capacity building efforts of NIPN, such as participation in workshops and webinars related to the NIPN operational cycle of ‘questions-analysis-findings’.
+Nominated MAC members and alternates from government institutions could benefit from the capacity building efforts of NIPN, such as participation in workshops and webinars related to the NIPN operational cycle of ‘questions-analysis-findings’.

 Examples illustrating this approach can be found at country level: Ethiopia involved all the members of the National Monitoring, Evaluation and Research Steering Committee in the inception workshop of the NIPN Capacity Strategy development while Guatemala embarked the core MAC group composed of four key ministries on the workshop initiating the NIPN question formulation process (see the case studies on Ethiopia and Guatemala in this section, page 9).*****